cyberark/secretless-broker/README.md

 about where the files are placed on the filesystem.
 There is an environment variable called `GOPATH`, whose default value is `~/go`.
-Secretless Broker uses [go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) which require either that you clone this repository outside of your `GOPATH` or you set the `GO111MODULE` environment variable to `off`.
+Secretless Broker uses [go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) which require either that you clone this repository outside of your `GOPATH` or you set the `GO111MODULE` environment variable to `on`.
 We recommend cloning this repository outside of your `GOPATH`.

 Once you've cloned the repository, you can build the Secretless Broker.